Meeting with members of public, Belarusian and foreign journalists Big Conversation With the President

 The lifting of Western sanctions should open up additional opportunities for the Belarusian economy.
 “We did not deserve the sanctions.
 It is good that they were lifted.
 For example, we have started to make arrangements in the textile industry, etc. We want our economy to get at least ‘a breath of fresh air’ at the expense of the West,” the Belarusian leader said.
 According to the President, huge efforts will be required to promote Belarusian machine-building, petrochemical and other products on Western markets.

 In this regard, the President of Belarus mentioned the role of financing.
 “There is a lot of money in the West, and if we could take loans with a relatively small interest rate there, it would be great for us.
 Therefore, it might be an opportunity to get cheaper money.
 We are working in various fields now, and such an opportunity emerges.
 It is not bad, isn’t it?”
-Alexander Lukashenko wondered.
+Aleksandr Lukashenko wondered.

 On military cooperation with Russia

 Belarus is ready to host the Belarusian-Russian army exercise Zapad 2017.
-Alexander Lukashenko remarked that he had suggested arranging army exercises interchangeably in Belarus and Russia every two years to President of Russia Vladimir Putin.
+Aleksandr Lukashenko remarked that he had suggested arranging army exercises interchangeably in Belarus and Russia every two years to President of Russia Vladimir Putin.
 The Zapad 2017 exercise will be an open one.
-“Those, who want to make sure we are not going to assault anyone, will be invited to attend the army exercise,” said Alexander Lukashenko.
+“Those, who want to make sure we are not going to assault anyone, will be invited to attend the army exercise,” said Aleksandr Lukashenko.
 “Our becoming an aggressor for some country is unthinkable.
 Our stance is purely defensive,” stated the Belarus President.

 Speaking about the criticism of the forthcoming army exercise by several mass media, the head of state made it clear that Russia has no intention of occupying Belarus.
 “The Russian army units, which are going to come to Belarus, will leave just the way they will arrive.
-Russia is never going to occupy Belarus,” Alexander Lukashenko is convinced.
+Russia is never going to occupy Belarus,” Aleksandr Lukashenko is convinced.

 The President remarked that national defense is what matters.
 “Economy is useless if people cannot feel secure, if they are unprotected,” concluded the head of state.